 Content Be truthful and honest about information you give to tourists, never ever make up information; and provide products and services that were advertised and promised in the tour itinerary Behaviour Do not get another guide to do a tour you have committed to: A professional guide will accept each tour as a serious commitment and will cancel only if it is an emergency, and will tell the tour operator as long as possible before the tour starts; declare your income for tax purposes.
 If not, the tax office will act against your employer - which is not fair and puts them in a bad situation; deliver tour guide services in a way which is sensitive to local social, economic and environmental issues - meeting the principles of Responsible Tourism; do not pay bribes or charge tourists for special services you give them outside of the itinerary.
 These are types of unethical behaviour.
-If you practice any of these, you could prevent yourself from getting more work, but may also cause problems with the law; show respect for local communities, local culture, sites and the environment, behaving in such a way as a Tour Guide that will result in on-going operations; never ask tourists to go on tours with you without going through your employer or ask for tips; do not write to the tourists unless the employer/ tour company has said that you may and given you permission.
+If you practice any of these, you could prevent yourself from getting more work, but may also cause problems with the law; show respect for local communities, local culture, sites and the environment, behaving in such a way as a Tour Guide that will result in on-going operations; never ask tourists to go on tours with you without going through your employer or ask for tips; do not buy or sell (illegal) items or make a profit from tourists other than what is included in a tour guiding contract (fees or commissions); and do not write to the tourists unless the employer/ tour company has said that you may and given you permission.
 Check with the tour company if you are allowed to keep in touch with tourists about any tour-related things; and always be loyal to the tour company that employs you for the tour.
 Tour Management Do not change the itinerary to go to places/shops/suppliers where you will get special commissions - especially if this changes the quality of the tour and puts the reputation of the Tour Operator at risk; do not leave out activities or stops because you feel like it or you want to finish early; and provide value for money experiences - make sure the tour gives the tourist what they expect and paid for.